 As a Valkyrie, Eir accompanied her battle-sisters.
-While the other Valkyries chose the slain, Eir would choose who would live and recover and return to health.
+While the other Valkyries chose the slain, Eir would choose who would live and recover, and return to health.
 As a chooser of life and death, she is sometimes associated with the Norns.
-Although Snorri does not explicitly name her as one of the asunjar, he does not name every goddess counted in this number.
-He does however go on to say that Eir is among the most important of all goddesses.
+Although Snorri does not explicitly name her as one of the asunjar, he also does not name every goddess counted in this number.
+He does, however go on to say that Eir is among the most important of all goddesses.

-Her name is a commonly-used kenning for “woman” and “women”, which is intriguing when one considers that in proto-Heathen times, the realm of healing was by and large honoured as the realm of women.
+Her name is a commonly used kenning for “woman” and “women”, which is intriguing when one considers that in proto-Heathen times, the realm of healing was by and large the realm of women.
 Folk tradition holds that Eir was invoked in healing rituals using a white flower known as Eirflower.
-She is associated with copper, which was used in healing rituals and ceremonies.
+She is associated with copper, which was used in healing ceremonies.

-In skaldic poetry she is depicted as a companion to another of Frigga’s handmaidens, Vár, the goddess of wedding vows and legislation that benefit women and families.
+In skaldic poetry she is depicted as a companion to another handmaiden, Vár, goddess of wedding vows and legislation that benefits women and families.

 Thoughts on Eir

-Eir is implied to be counted among the Asujnur, the major goddesses of the Æsir.
-Her distinction as a servant of both Frigga and Óðin, as well as her sphere of influence, have earned her a place of great esteem among modern Heathens.
-There are several other deities are sometimes called upon for help with healing: Frigga for home-remedies and midwifery, Jörð and Iðunn with rejuvenation, and Máni for spells of healing.
-Eir however is the preeminent and principal healing goddess in Northern tradition.
+Eir is implied to be counted among the asujnur, the major goddesses of the Æsir.
+Her distinction as a servant of both Frigga and Óðin, as well as her sphere of influence, have earned her a place of veneration among modern Heathens.
+There are several other deities who are sometimes called upon for help with healing.
+Eir, however is the preeminent and principal healer in Northern tradition.

-Healing methods among the proto-Heathens included: healing through prayers, magic, midwifery practices which were more advanced than those that followed after, surgery, herbalism, home remedies, healing methods using copper bracelets, and detoxes using saunas.
+Healing methods among proto-Heathens included: healing through prayers, magic, midwifery practices (which were more advanced than those that followed after), surgery, herbalism, home remedies, healing methods using copper bracelets, and detoxes using saunas.

-Modern scholars compare her with the Greek goddess of healing, Hygieia.
-She may be related to the Indo-European Swiss goddess, Erecura, known to the Celtic people as Aerucura.
+She is sometimes compared to the Greek goddess Hygieia.
+She may be related to the Indo-European Swiss goddess, Erecura, known to the Celts as Aerucura.

 Signs and Symbols